FREQUENTLY ASKED QUESTIONS

 Why isn’t my hydrangea blooming?

-The most common reason hydrangeas do not bloom have to do with when you prune.
-If you prune your hydrangeas in fall you are most likely not going to have many flowers if not an at all.
+The most common reason hydrangeas do not bloom has to do with when you prune.
+If you prune your hydrangeas in the fall you are most likely not going to have many flowers if not at all.
 The Endless Summer collection of hydrangeas is famous for its reblooming abilities because it can bloom on old and new growth.
 Older varieties bloom on only older growth so when you prune in the fall you are pruning off all the flowers for next year.
 Other common reasons include the need to fertilize as well as too much shade.

 What is CANP?

 CANP is an acronym for Connecticut Accredited Nursery Professional.
 Van Wilgen’s is proud to have a long list of employees who have passed this challenging exam facilitated by the Connecticut Nurseryman and Landscape Association (CNLA).

 Van Wilgen grown plants are produced right here on our farm in North Branford, it doesn’t get more local than that!
 We do source some material from as far as Oregon but predominantly our plants do not have to travel far to get here.
 Our biggest suppliers are right here in Connecticut.

 YES!
 We have an electric car charging station right in our lot.
 During business hours charging is free.
 Look right up front for the reserved spot for electric vehicles

 Yes!
 Under the “Shop” drop-down you can purchase truckloads of mulch and soil.
 We will receive your order and call to schedule.
 Make sure you put special instructions and list a few dates and time windows that would best suit you.

 YES!
 Click here to purchase.